-Implementing the Scrum Basics is one thing, Getting Good at it is hard and Awesome teams are rare.
-We find that one of the most difficult things with agile is that you don’t know what you don’t know.
-Over the next 5 weeks we are going to publish a set of blog posts that will help you assess the quality of your Scrum Ceremonies.
-Each post will be broken down into the elements we expect from a Basic, Good or Awesome Scrum Team.
+Implementing the Scrum basics is one thing, getting good is hard, and truly awesome teams are rare.
+We find that one of the most difficult things with Agile and Scrum is that you don’t know what you don’t know.
+Over the next 5 weeks, we are going to publish a set of blog posts that will help you assess the quality of your Scrum ceremonies.
+Each post will be broken down into the elements we expect from a Basic, Good or Awesome Scrum team.
 We will also offer some techniques that can be used to improve the quality of these ceremonies and hopefully the success of the team.

-1. Daily Scrum – How Awesome are your Daily Standups?
-The Daily Scrums (Standup) in Scrum are a critical planning meeting for the team.
+1. Daily Scrum – How Awesome Are Your Daily Standups?
+Daily Scrums or Standups are a critical planning meeting for the team.
 It should be fun and engaging.

 2. Retrospective – Is Your Team Good at Improvement?
 A continuous improvement culture is the most important thing for a team to establish early.

-3. Sprint Planning – Don’t Sprint through Sprint Planning!
-The goal of Sprint Planning as we see it is to not only get the plan created, but also to develop a shared commitment to that plan.
+3. Sprint Planning – Don’t Sprint Through Sprint Planning!
+The goal of Sprint Planning is to not only get the plan created but also to develop a shared commitment to that plan.

-5. Release Planning – Improve Your Visibility into Release Planning Planning and tracking these releases can be very difficult, but you can’t tell the business we have no idea what will be delivered.
+5. Release Planning – Improve Your Visibility into Release Planning Planning and tracking these releases can be very difficult, but you can’t tell the business that you have no idea what will be delivered.